 Khadijah Watkins, M.D., M.P.H

-Khadijah B. Watkins, M.D., M.P.H. is an Assistant Professor of Psychiatry in the Division of Child and Adolescent Psychiatry at Weill Cornell Medical College and an Assistant Attending Psychiatrist at New York-Presbyterian Hospital specializing in the evaluation, diagnosis and treatment of psychiatric disorders in children and adults.
+Khadijah B. Watkins, M.D., M.P.H. is an Assistant Professor of Psychiatry in the Division of Child and Adolescent Psychiatry at Weill Cornell Medicine and an Assistant Attending Psychiatrist at New York Presbyterian Hospital specializing in the evaluation, diagnosis and treatment of psychiatric disorders in children and adults.
 She is available for diagnostic consultations, psychopharmacologic treatment and psychotherapy with children and adults, and has a special interest in mood disorders, ADHD (Attention-Deficit/ Hyperactivity Disorder), parenting, and mental health in schools.
-In addition to working in the outpatient department, Dr. Watkins works with children, adolescents, and young adults in her private practice.
+In addition to working in the outpatient department, Dr. Watkins works with children, adolescents, and young adults in her faculty practice.

 - Child and Adolescent Psychiatry